Christ-Mind-Teachings/cmi-wom/_early/teach.md

 middle of the desert and there's no one for miles.
 Hmm.
 Perhaps it would be wise to go to a different dimension.
 And just shift your thought.
 Why look for someone that's linked to a body?
 Is that the only way you can teach love?
-Those grand-brothers and -sisters whose bodies were destroyed as the result of one insane thought in your Oklahoma would deeply appreciate it if you would look beyond bodies, to find someone to bless and love.
+Those grand brothers and sisters whose bodies were destroyed as the result of one insane thought in your Oklahoma would deeply appreciate it if you would look beyond bodies, to find someone to bless and love.
 There are beings around you right now in this room, around what you call the body.
 There are an infinite